Accelerated Reader Program List

 Dress Code Info

-The Cherokee County School District Dress Code may be viewed in Appendix A of the CCSD Discipline Code.
+The Cherokee County School District Dress Code may be viewed in Appendix A of the CCSD Student Code of Conduct.

 Learn more in Open CCSD about the power of a penny and the difference this investment has made in CCSD's schools, technology, buses and more since the community approved the 1-percent sales tax for schools.

-The CCSD Fine Arts Academies are providing kindergarten through fifth grade a climate of high expectation, discipline and academic rigor.
-Based on the Georgia Standards of Excellence (GSE), the comprehensive Fine Arts program provides opportunities for students to develop a sense of craftsmanship, quality task performance and goal-setting skills needed to succeed in the classroom and beyond.
-Read more in the CCSD Status Report on Academies.
+The Cherokee Academies, which include STEM Academies, a Fine Arts Academy and STEAM Academy, provide kindergarten through fifth grade a climate of high expectation, discipline and academic rigor.
+Based on the Georgia Standards of Excellence (GSE), the comprehensive Fine Arts Academy program provides opportunities for students to develop a sense of craftsmanship, quality task performance and goal-setting skills needed to succeed in the classroom and beyond.

 Student eligibility guidelines for gifted education services in Georgia may be found in State Board of Education (SBOE) Rule 160-4-2-.38 EDUCATION PROGRAM FOR GIFTED STUDENTS [Code IDDD(2)].
 The Cherokee County School District’s Gifted Education Program follows these guidelines in its eligibility process.
 For more information on Advanced Academic Programs and Gifted Education Services, please see the Gifted Education FAQ page.